pr3d4t0r/SSScoring/ssscore.md

 FILES
 =====
-/usr/local/bin/ssscore if installed via `pip` to the derault Python run-time
-$VIRTUAL_ENV/bin/ssscore if installed to an active virtual environment
+`/usr/local/bin/ssscore` if installed via `pip` to the derault Python run-time `$VIRTUAL_ENV/bin/ssscore` if installed to an active virtual environment.

 BUGS AND NOTES